5 Ways to Stop Your Boredom Eating Habit

 How to stop boredom eating when cravings strike and will power is low.
 Break this harmful habit and learn how to avoid boredom eating with five simple tips.

 It is a common sequence of events: You are bored in front of the television, walk into the kitchen, realize you are not even hungry, but still continue to find something to munch on.
 Eating of boredom can not only be a habit, but one that contributes to poor health.
 Break the sequence with these five ways to stop your boredom eating habit.

-How to Stop Eating When Bored
+How to Stop Boredom Eating when Cravings Strike

 1. Drink a Glass of Water